Segment and Geographic Information

 During the first quarter of 2022, the Company refined the way in which management assesses performance and allocates resources and now presents its reportable segment results as Wholesale and Direct-to-Consumer.
 Comparative periods have been recast to reflect these changes.
 Management continues to evaluate segment performance based primarily on sales and gross margin.
 Other costs and expenses of the Company are analyzed on an aggregate basis and not allocated to the segments.
 The following summarizes the Company’s operations by segment and geographic area:

 Assets located outside the U.S. consist primarily of cash, accounts receivable, inventory, property, plant and equipment, and other assets.
-Net assets held outside the U.S. were $4.1 billion and $4.2 billion at March 31, 2022 and December 31, 2021.
-Goodwill of $93.5 million is included in the Wholesale segment as of March 31, 2022.
+Net assets held outside the U.S. were $4.4 billion and $4.2 billion at December 31, 2022 and December 31, 2021.

 The Company performs regular evaluations concerning the ability of customers to satisfy their obligations and provides for estimated doubtful accounts.
 Domestic accounts receivable generally do not require collateral.
 Foreign accounts receivable are generally collateralized by letters of credit.
-The Company’s additions to the provision for expected credit losses for the three months ended March 31, 2022 and 2021 were $0.3 million and $0.0 million.
+The Company’s additions to the provision for expected credit losses for the year ended December 31, 2022, 2021, and 2020 were $5.3 million, $3.3 million, and $18.7 million.

-The Company’s accounts receivables, excluding allowances for bad debts, allowances and chargebacks, by geography are summarized as follows:
+The Company’s accounts receivables, excluding allowances for bad debts and chargebacks, by geography are summarized as follows:

 The Company’s top five manufacturers produced the following: